Skip to main content

 PROBLEMS WITH DRYER SHEETS AND FABRIC SOFTENER

-Your fabric softener or dryer sheets likely include some of the following not-so-snuggly ingredients: alpha-terpineol, benzyl acetate, camphor, benzyl alcohol, limonene, ethyl acetate, pentane, and chloroform.
+Your supposedly non-toxic fabric softener or dryer sheets likely include some of the following not-so-snuggly ingredients: alpha-terpineol, benzyl acetate, camphor, benzyl alcohol, limonene, ethyl acetate, pentane, and chloroform.
 According to the manufacturers' Material Safety Data Sheets, these chemicals have the potential to do things to you such as:

 • cause central nervous system disorders, headaches, and loss of muscle coordination;